mistidinzy/ReadingNotes/102/03a-TextEditor.md

 ### Text Editor

 A software usually on your computer or a website, used for writing & managing text.
-Usually text used to build a website.
+Usually just used for basic documents, not much code.

 Examples:
 >